Future Vertical Lift Takes Rotorcraft Sustainment to New Heights

 “FVL aircraft will provide much more actionable maintenance data, providing commanders with information to accurately assess the health state of the weapon systems as well as the ability to self-diagnose maintenance and predict aircraft availability.” ~ John Steiner, senior program manager at Sikorsky, a Lockheed Martin Company

-For FVL, Sikorsky will use these algorithms and the data from the sensors on the aircraft to enhance the digital model created during aircraft design and production to create a digital twin of the aircraft that is continuously updated to reflect the aircraft’s true condition once in use.
-This means that crews can more accurately track what the rotorcraft actually goes through during its missions — the loads it carries and vibrations it experiences — extending the life of components on the aircraft if they experience less than the “typical” wear and tear.
-It enables predictive maintenance, allowing maintenance teams to track when a component might be ready for overhaul at a future date, allowing crews to conduct maintenance on their terms and driven by mission requirements.
+For RAIDER X and DEFIANT X, Sikorsky will use these algorithms and the data from the sensors on the aircraft to enhance the digital model created during aircraft design and production to create a digital twin of the aircraft that is continuously updated to reflect the aircraft’s true condition once in use.
+This means that crews can more accurately track what the rotorcraft actually goes through during its missions – the loads it carries and vibrations it experiences – extending the life of components on the aircraft if they experience less than the “typical” wear and tear.
+It also enables predictive maintenance meaning maintenance teams can track when a component might be ready for overhaul at a future date, allowing crews to conduct maintenance on their terms and driven by mission requirements.

 “We’re taking all of that maintenance history and we’re out building analytics behind it to correlate those events with external factors, like operational conditions, environment, location, number of flight hours, etc. And then you can start to draw corollaries,” explains Gharibian.